-Effects of External Media on Oxidative Inhibition by CuPh or Sulfhydryl Reagent.
-HeLa cells expressing CL-EAAT1 and mutants were washed with 1 ml ChCl solution.
-Cells were incubated with different external media with or without the indicated concentrations of CuPh or sulfhydryl reagent for 5 minutes at room temperature.
-The media contained one of the following: NaCl solution, NaCl solution + 1 mM L-glutamate, NaCl solution + 20 μ M DL-threo- β -benzyloxyaspartate (DL-TBOA) (Tocris, Bristol, UK), KCl solution [150 mM KCl, 5 mM KPi, pH 7.4, 0.5 mM MgSO4, and 0.3 mM CaCl2], or ChCl solution.
+HeLa cells expressed CL-EAAT1 and mutants were washed with 1 mL ChCl solution.
+Cells were incubated with different external media contained with or without the indicated concentrations of CuPh or sulfhydryl reagent for 5 min at room temperature.
+The media contained one of the following: NaCl solution, NaCl solution + 1 mM L-glutamate, NaCl solution + 20 μM D, L-threo-β-benzyloxyaspartate (DL-TBOA) (Tocris, Bristol, UK), KCl solution [150 mM KCl, 5 mM KPi, pH 7.4, 0.5 mM MgSO4, and 0.3 mM CaCl2], or ChCl solution.
 The medium was sequentially removed and cells were washed twice with the ChCl solution.
 Transporter-mediated D-[3H]-aspartate uptake was detected.
 Each experiment was performed at least three times.